graphprotocol/uniswap-subgraph/README.md

   --ipfs 127.0.0.1:5001 \
   --ethereum-rpc mainnet-infura:https://mainnet.infura.io --debug
 ```
-  6. b) Or Mainnet Local:
+  6. b) Or Mainnet with a Local Ethereum node.
+This is very common if you are working with brand new contracts, and you have deployed them to a testnet environment like *ganache* (note that ganache commonly uses port 9545 rather than 8545):
 ```
   cargo run -p graph-node --release -- \
   --postgres-url postgresql://USERNAME:[PASSWORD]@localhost:5432/mainnet-uniswap-subgraph \